lucasjose2702/lucasjose2702/README.md

 - 🌱 I’m currently learning Dev
 - 💞️ I’m looking to collaborate on best possible solution

-- 📫 How to reach me: Pip package installer , from Python
+- 📫 How to reach me: Gmail = lucasjoserodriguesferreira@gmail.com / 21971409830 🇧🇷

 <!---
 lucasjose2702/lucasjose2702 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.